kalbert45/kalbert45.github.io/Pelican/content/articles/welcome.md

 Damn.
 Another game I'm not proud of.
 Woe is I. I am so full of woe.
 Am I doing something wrong, or is this simply a creator's curse?
 Either way, a bit frustrating...
 I can't help but feel I can make something better.

+But you know what?
+If this is what miserable failure feels like... well... it ain't that bad.

-Looking back, development was a hot mess.
+Anyways, looking back, development was a hot mess.
 I swapped my ideas around so often, so frivolously, and so spontaneously that it's honestly a miracle that I managed to finish.
 I'd prefer not to repeat this.
 In the days after completing *Beef Jerky*, I wanted to... do anything but lie in bed and sleep too much.
 Which is what I was doing.